thmsrmbld/terminal-ahumanfuture/src/posts/3-all-day-hey.md

   - conference
   - friendship
 description:
   “We're each of us alone, to be sure.
-What can you do but hold your hand out in the dark?”
+What can you do but hold your hand out in the dark?” - Ursula K. Le Guin
 published: true
 featured: false
 ---